minhazur9/pocket-dex/README.md

 ## The Dexes

-The information from the dexes come straight from the [pokeAPI](https://pokeapi.co/)
+All of the information about the pokemon, moves, abilities, and items come straight from the [pokeAPI](https://pokeapi.co/)

 ### PokeDex